 The Sainsbury's Pension Scheme gives you a pension for life - but did you know that there are different ways you can take your pension?

-You can see all your retirement options by logging in to our secure online portal, My Pension (wtw.bz/mypension), and this guide explains them.
-Once you're ready to take your benefits, you can do it all online through My Pension.
+Your retirement option statement sets out the options available to you, and this guide explains them.

+Option 1

 A full pension

+Option 1a

-A full pension with Pension Increase Exchange or 'PIE' (this means you exchange future increases for a higher starting pension)
+A full pension with 'Pension Increase Exchange' or PIE (this means you exchange future increases for a higher starting pension)

+Option 2

 Cash and reduced pension

+Option 2a

 Cash and reduced PIE pension

+Option 3

+Take your whole pension as cash (if below a certain value)

+Option 4

 Transfer your pension to another provider

-Partial transfer of your pension to another provider

-Take your whole pension as cash (if it's below a certain value)

-Turn to page 14 to find out about the retirement planning advice and guidance service provided by LVE to Scheme members.

-Option 1 A full pension
+A full pension

 This is the option we're all most familiar with.
-When you retire, the Sainsbury's Pension Scheme will pay you a pension every four weeks for the rest of your life.
+When you retire, the Sainsbury's Pension Scheme will pay you a pension every month for the rest of your life.
 This money is paid directly into your bank or building society account and is taxed like income.

-Your pension will receive an annual increase, to provide some protection against the rise in the cost of living.
+Your pension will receive an annual increase to provide some protection against the rise in the cost of living.

-Your spouse will also receive a pension from the Scheme if you die in retirement.
+Your spouse (or civil partner) will also receive a pension from the Scheme after your death.

 Your spouse's pension will also receive annual increases.

 If you don't have a spouse, this pension might be payable to another dependant.
+Please see your retirement statement.